Jinxue/PMSN-Matching/README.md

 We impmeted and tested all the three levels of privacy and the max-distance matching on Andriod platform.

+We used the Bluetooth in smartphone for communication and built the system on the Android SDK example com.example.android.BluetootchChat.

 Contact:
 Jinxue Zhang
 Arizona State University